fnv234/6.1040-3Dev-backend/problem_framing.md

 **Consider children (seven-year-old scenario)**

 A seven-year-old uses a school-adapted version of the app where classmates rate each other on teamwork for a group project.
 The app generates a "team strengths" report.
 Influence: it may reinforce social hierarchies, teach early labeling behaviors ("leader" vs. "follower"), and expose children to peer judgment.

-The app should use age-appropriate, growth-oriented language, require parental and teacher consent, limit data retention, and avoid deterministic labels or rankings.
+The app should
+ - use age-appropriate, growth-oriented language
+ - require parental and teacher consent
+ - limit data retention,
+ - avoid deterministic labels or rankings

 **Ethics Insights (each: observation + design response)**